Lion: Hunting and diet

-Lions typically consume prey at the location of the hunt but sometimes drag large prey into cover.
+Lions typically consume prey at the location of the hunt, but sometimes drag large prey into cover.
 They tend to squabble over kills, particularly the males.
-Cubs suffer most when food is scarce but otherwise all pride members eat their fill, including old and crippled lions, which can live on leftovers.
+Cubs suffer most when food is scarce, but otherwise, all pride members eat their fill, including old and crippled lions, which can live on leftovers.
 Large kills are shared more widely among pride members.
 An adult lioness requires an average of about 5 kg of meat per day while males require about 7 kg.
 Lions gorge themselves and eat up to 30 kg in one session.
 If it is unable to consume all of the kill, it rests for a few hours before continuing to eat.
 On hot days, the pride retreats to shade with one or two males standing guard.
 Lions defend their kills from scavengers such as vultures and hyenas.

-Lions scavenge on carrion when the opportunity arises, scavenging animals dead from natural causes such as disease or those that were killed by other predators.
+Lions scavenge on carrion when the opportunity arises, scavenging animals dead from natural causes, such as disease, or those that other predators killed.
 Scavenging lions keep a constant lookout for circling vultures, which indicate the death or distress of an animal.
-Most carrion on which both hyenas and lions feed upon are killed by hyenas rather than lions.
-Carrion is thought to provide a large part of lion diet.
+Most carrion on which hyenas rather than lions kill both hyenas and lions feed.
+Carrion is thought to provide a large part of the lion's diet.